gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ```

 ### Information gain

+Next, we'll look at information gain, which measures how helpful it would be if the participant answered a particular question.
+Finding the question with the highest information gain is the key to building an adaptive survey.

 <!-- prettier-ignore -->
 $$ IG(D, A) = H(D) - \sum_{a \in A} p(a) \, H(S_a) $$